Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

 You couldn’t do anything today without relying on tens of thousands of past great minds.

-Technology is where it is today because of millions of small advancements made.
-In many instances, each advancement took near a lifetime to discover.
+Technology is where it is today because of millions of small advancements.
+In many instances, an advancement took someone near a lifetime to achieve.

 So, there’s nothing you’ll do as an engineer today where you’ll stand on your own.